Dogwood Control

 What is Dogwood?

-• Dogwood trees are smaller trees that are often used as ornamentals but can quickly overtake a land where they are established, creating an eyesore and hindering the progress of other plants it competes with in the same vicinity.
+• Dogwood trees are smaller trees often used as ornamentals.
+However, once established, they can quickly overtake a land, creating an eyesore and hindering the progress of other plants it competes with in the same vicinity.

 How To Get Rid of Dogwood

-• Our top recommendation to treat dogwood is a post-emergent treatment of Triclopyr via first cutting the stem and applying it to the stump.
+• Our top recommendation for treating dogwood is a post-emergent treatment of Triclopyr, which involves cutting the stem and applying it to the stump.

 Preventing Dogwood Reemergence

-• Prevent Dogwood regrowth by performing habitat modification (addressing drainage, soil moisture issues) to make the environment less conducive to the invasive tree re-establishing.
+• Prevent dogwood regrowth by performing habitat modification (addressing drainage and soil moisture issues) to make the environment less conducive to the invasive tree re-establishing.

 Questions and Answers